holepunchto/appling-native/README.md

 #### `const result = platform.ready(link)`

-Check if the application identified by `link` is ready to launch. `link` may be string a string, in which case it will be parsed first.
+Check if the application identified by `link` is ready to launch. `link` may be a string, in which case it will be parsed first.
 If `false` is returned preflight should be run.

 ```js
 if (platform.ready('pear://keet')) {